Zship135/SQL-Data-Warehouse/README.md

 <br>
 ***Warehouse Architecture***

-For the general architecture we will use a Medallion Architecture with three layers: bronze, silver, and gold.
+For the general architecture, we will use a Medallion Architecture with three layers: bronze, silver, and gold.
 - Bronze: raw data directly from the CSV files
   - accessibility: data engineer
 - Silver: transformed, cleaned data
   - accessibility: data engineer, data analyst
-- Gold: Business ready data which has simplified naming and is divided into integrated facts and dimension tables
+- Gold: Business-ready data that has simplified naming and is divided into integrated facts and dimension tables
-  - accessibility: data analyst, business-users, stackholders
+  - accessibility: data analyst, business users, stakeholders

 ![HighLevelOverviewOfArchitecture](https://github.com/user-attachments/assets/2ca377f8-3946-456b-80a0-f045577e43d6)